APSSS 2020: "Application of Artificial Intelligence (AI) in power systems and smart grids"

 Registration fee includes tax, all teaching sessions, lunchtime poster display, networking dinner, winery tour, and daily breakfast/lunch/tea/coffee.
 Accommodation, airfare, and local transportation expenses (except for the winery tour) are not covered.

-Three students who send a thorough report on all exercises no later than two weeks after the APSSS will be considered for the awards.
+Three students who send a thorough report on all exercises no later than March 1st, 12 AM Adelaide Time will be considered for the awards.
 They will be reimbursed for the full academic registration fee.

 For the students, we will issue a certificate of 1 unit coursework (2.5 ECTS) upon receiving a report on the homework assignments.
 You have two weeks after APSSS to send us your report.